OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

     let tableValues = table.getRangeBetweenHeaderAndTotal().getValues();
     ```

 1. The dates in the table are stored using [Excel's date serial number](https://support.microsoft.com/office/e7fe7167-48a9-4b96-bb53-5612a800b487).
 We need to convert those dates to JavaScript dates in order to compare them.
 We'll add a helper function to our script.
-Add the following code outside of the `main` function:
+Add the following code outside of the `main` function.

     ```TypeScript
     // Convert the Excel date to a JavaScript Date object.